 Back to Basics

-Nearly all of the restaurant design trends for 2020 have one goal in mind: to remind people why going out to eat has always been fun and an important way to build community.
+Nearly all of the restaurant design trends have one goal in mind: to remind people why going out to eat has always been fun and an important way to build community.

-“Restaurants are great places to go out meet people, make connections, make memories,” says Garlick.
+“Restaurants are great places to go make memories,” says Garlick.
 “That’s what restaurants and bars were for in the first place.
-Get a good fresh meal and enjoy the company of others.”

-The only difference today is that this might also involve a fierce game of corn hole.
+The only difference today is that this might also involve a fierce game of bocce.